LispCookbook/cl-cookbook/dynamic-libraries.md

 export CL_SOURCE_REGISTRY="~/prg/sbcl-librarian//"
 ~~~

 Libraries are usually not searched for in the current directory on more modern Linux-based systems.
-The paths which Python searches for libraries are usually not set to the current working directory either.
+The paths which Python searches libraries on are usually not set to the current working directory either.
 Let's set them this way for convenience.

 ~~~bash
 export LD_LIBRARY_PATH=.:
 export PATH=.:$PATH
 ~~~

-Now we can create a file `helloworld.lisp` with following content:
+Now we can create a file `helloworld.lisp` with the following content:

 ~~~lisp
 (require '#:asdf)